herrkaefer/face-fusion-stylegan2/README.md

 - Download the repo to your Google Drive
 - Upload the `face_fusion.ipynb` to Google Colab
 - Turn on GPU usage in Colab
-- In the first cell, edit the `project_dir` variable to the path of the project folder
+- In the first and second cells, edit the `project_dir` variables to be the actual path of the project folder
 - Run the cells in order